-- Original Medicare without a separate Medicare prescription drug plan. - When will your membership end?
+- Another Medicare health plan with or without prescription drug coverage. - Original Medicare with a separate Medicare prescription drug plan; - or Original Medicare without a separate Medicare prescription drug plan. - When will your membership end?
 Your membership will usually end on the first day of the month after your request to change your plan is received.